dsofe/lit_notes/repo/review-nonemployer-firms-2022.md

     - Larger firms, 25%
     - Smaller firms, 26%

+// FIX
-&#10148; **When seeking loans, lines of credit, and cash advances from banks (large or small) and nonbank lenders, firms owned by people of color were less likely than white-owned firms to be approved for financing.**
+&#10148; **When seeking loans, lines of credit, and cash advances from banks (large or small) and nonbank lenders, smaller firms were less likely than larger firms to be approved for financing.**

 &rarr; *Outcomes:*
 &ensp;&ensp; (i.e., % of firms, in each firm type, with this outcome is...)